yaroslavvb/learning-rotations/README.md

 W \leftarrow \mathrm{polar} \left( W + (y - Wx) x^\top \right)
 ```

 The same step, snapped back to the nearest rotation.
-The projection keeps only the rotational part of the correction, and the result has a striking closed form: rotate $W$ in the plane of $Wx$ and $y$, through **half** the angle between them — exactly a half-step of update 3, at every step, not just near convergence.
-Contraction: $1 - 3/(2d)$.
+The projection keeps only the rotational part of the correction.
+Loss contraction: $1 - 3/(2d)$.

 ### 3. A native update for rotations